-TNR is the process of trapping feral cats or kittens, having them neutered or spayed and then returning them to where they were found.
+TNR is the process of trapping feral cats or kittens, having them spayed/neutered, ear-tipped and then returning them to where they were found.

-Tens of thousands of stray and feral cats, collectively called community cats, live in the outdoor spaces of New York City.
+Tens of thousands of stray and feral cats, collectively called community cats, live in the outdoor spaces of Long Island.
 They live in groups called colonies, and they establish themselves near human activity — in backyards, around businesses, in parking lots, etc. — attracted by a food source such as trash or rodents.
 Community cats have no owners, though many people care for them by feeding and sometimes providing outdoor shelter.

 Feral cats are not socialized to humans.
 They are timid and fearful around people and are not suited for adoption.
 Stray cats are lost or abandoned pets who may become feral or may be suitable for rescue and re-homing.
 Left unfixed, all of these community cats will breed prolifically.
 Because most of these cats are not suited to living indoors, bringing them to a shelter is not the humane answer.
 Taking them to a shelter also doesn’t solve the population problem — if cats are simply removed from an area, others will soon move in and breed.
 This is called the “Vacuum Effect.”